marcentusch/mo-site-starter/README.md

 # simple-site-starter

-Simple website starter template with webpack for bundling and no frameworks
+Super simple website starter template with no frameworks

-Uses sass for styling and includes some basic setup for theming and also includes a simple styling normalizer.
+Has some basic css normalizer and setup for theming based on system preference

 Also uses a simple service worker to cache content so it is available offline

-# Scripts
+# Development

-To start dev server run `npm run dev`

-To build for production run `npm run build`